01 of 04

 Important!
 Always hand test the needle clearance before you begin to sew once the presser foot is attached and secured on the sewing machine, and anytime that you change the sewing machine stitches or settings!Continue to 3 of 4 below.

 03 of 04

-Stitches - Recommended stitches are a straight stitch, a zigzag stitch, a hemmer stitch and an overlock stitch.
+- Stitches: Recommended stitches are a straight stitch, a zigzag stitch, a hemmer stitch, and an overlock stitch.
 A zigzag stitch does NOT include a stretch zigzag stitch since that stitch would cause the needle to hit the foot as it was sewing.
-Other stitches may be able to be used but be sure to check needle clearance with the hand wheel before applying powering up with machine stitching.
+Other stitches may be able to be used but be sure to check needle clearance with the hand wheel before applying power up with machine stitching.

-Stitch Width - Almost all machines that have zigzag capabilities have stitch width adjustments.
+- Stitch width: Almost all machines that have zigzag capabilities have stitch width adjustments.
 The recommended maximum widths setting is 5mm.
-Straight Stitch: Adjusting Stitch Length and Stitch Width

 04 of 04

 A serger cuts the fabric and binds the edge of the fabric so is it the same as having a side cutter presser foot for your sewing machine?
 In one way yes.
 It does bind and cut the edge of the fabric, but a serger has many more options than a sewing machine does not have.
 The first marked difference is that a serger is much faster.
-A serger has a feed variation for different results and depending on the model of the serger you can have many more stitch options and stretch stitches that can not compare to what a side cutter presser foot can do on a sewing machine. side cutter presser foot is much less expensive than a serger but it will not replace a serger.
+A serger has a feed variation for different results.
+Depending on the model of the serger, you can have many more stitch options and stretch stitches that can not compare to a side cutter presser foot on a sewing machine.
+Side cutter presser foot is much less expensive than a serger but it will not replace a serger.